sartak/http-headers-actionpack/README.md

     * parses into a priority list
 * Date, Expires, Last-Modified, If-Unmodified-Since and If-Modified-Since
     * parses into a Date object (which is just a wrapped Time::Piece object)
+* Authorization, Authentication-Info and WWW-Authenticate
+    * this will handle Basic, Digest when appropriate
+        * follows the examples in [http://www.ietf.org/rfc/rfc2617.txt]

 There is plans to support these headers as well: